London Boulevard

-London Boulevard is a 2010 British independent crime film released in the United Kingdom on 26 November 2010.
-It is based on Ken Bruen's novel of 2001 of the same name, with screenplay and direction by William Monahan, marking his directorial debut.
-The cast features Colin Farrell, Keira Knightley and Ray Winstone.
+London Boulevard is a 2010 British crime thriller film written and directed by William Monahan (in his directorial debut), based on Ken Bruen's 2001 novel of the same name.
+The film stars Colin Farrell, Keira Knightley, and Ray Winstone.
+It was released in the United Kingdom on 26 November 2010, by Entertainment Film Distributors.

 Plot

 Harry Mitchel (convicted of grievous bodily harm under never-explained circumstances) is leaving prison.
-He is propositioned by his friend and former partner-in-crime, Billy Norton, to live in a nice "acquired" apartment, but on condition he work for Billy's criminal boss.
+He is propositioned by his friend and former partner-in-crime, Billy Norton, to live in a nice "acquired" apartment, but on condition he works for Billy's criminal boss.
 On his way to a "welcome back" party, Mitchel saves a woman, Penny, from being mugged.

 At the party, Billy propositions Mitchel again.
-Mitchel is told by Billy and their contact, Danny, that his sister, Briony, is in the basement, and he "saves" her from being raped by a drug addict.
+Mitchel is told by Billy and their contact, Danny, that his sister, Briony, is in the basement, and he saves her from being raped by a drug addict.
 Mitchel meets Penny for a drink elsewhere, and she offers him a job to help her friend, a reclusive famous "retired" young actress, Charlotte.

-Mitchel goes to a railway station to visit his friend Joe, a blind homeless Big Issue salesman and gives him a knife to protect himself.
+Mitchel goes to a railway station to visit his friend Joe, a blind homeless Big Issue salesman, and gives him a knife to protect himself.
 The next day, Mitchel meets Charlotte and her friend, Jordan.
 Charlotte is constantly hounded by the paparazzi perpetually stationed outside her home, taunting and photographing anyone who enters or leaves.

 Mitchel is offered the job to "assist" and Jordan gives him a tour of the mansion, including a collection of paintings that look like Francis Bacon's studies on Velazquez screaming Popes and a garage full of Charlotte's ex-husband Tim's cars.
-At his apartment, corrupt police Detective Bailey visits Mitchel and tells him to avoid Billy and forces a small bribe from Mitchel.
+At his apartment, corrupt police Detective Bailey visits Mitchel, tells him to avoid Billy, and forces a small bribe from Mitchel.

 Mitchel talks to Billy about Detective Bailey, whom Billy cannot stand.
-Joe is mugged, then brutally beaten by two 16 year old footballers from the estate and left for dead; and one of the boys takes Joe's knife.
+Joe is mugged, then brutally beaten by two 16-year-old footballers from the estate and left for dead; and one of the boys takes Joe's knife.
 At the hospital, Dr Sanji Raju lets Mitchel visit Joe, who wants Mitchel to avenge his death.

 The next day, Billy tells Mitchel that he knows about the car collection and that his boss wants to steal them.
 At Joe's funeral, Dr Raju tells Mitchel that he wants to date Briony, which Mitchel accepts.
 Mitchel goes to the pub and asks Danny to find out as much as he can about the two footballers.
 That night, Mitchel is kidnapped by Billy and taken to his boss, Rob Gant, who insists that Mitchel collect money for him.

 Charlotte and Mitchel escape from the paparazzi to her mansion in the countryside.
 Charlotte mentions to Mitchel that something happened to her in Italy, which is implied to be a drug overdose.
 Jordan reveals to Mitchel that in this incident she was raped by a drug addict, who never got caught but is currently on life support after overdosing on quaaludes, administered by Jordan.